DrMemCS/drmem_browser/README.md

 - Listens to mDNS annoucements for instances of DrMem and adds them to a ListView which some information obtained from the annoucement.
 Selecting an instance will take you to another screen which shows node details.
   - The details page uses GraphQL to query the node as to what drivers are installed.
+- The "Sheets" tab takes you to a page where you can add rows.
+There are 4 row types: Divider, Comment, Device, and Chart.
+The first three are implemented.

 Before the project can be built, the GraphQL files need to be processed.
 This can be done with the command: